Field sobriety testing: National procedures

-FSTs are primarily used in national states that require the police establish probable cause for arrest (reasonable grounds in Canada) as a prerequisite for requiring a chemical blood alcohol test.
+FSTs are primarily used in jurisdictions that require the police to establish probable cause for arrest (reasonable grounds in Canada and the United Kingdom) as a prerequisite for requiring a chemical blood alcohol test.
 FSTs are generally regarded as a curiosity elsewhere.

 Australia

 To determine impairment in countries such as Australia, a simple breath or urine test is often taken.
 If police suspect that a driver is under the influence of a substance such as alcohol, then the driver will undergo a breath test.
 If over the legal limit of 0.05g per 100 millilitres of blood, then a second breath test will be taken and used as evidence against the driver when charged with the offence.
 If a person is suspected to be under the influence of an illegal drug, they will be required to supply a urine sample.
 If the urine sample is positive, then the urine is sent for more testing to determine the exact drug taken (confirmation of being illegal or prescribed).
 A similar process to being over the legal BAC level is undertaken using the evidence to penalise the user.